aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         bar : foo

 The renaming is always applied first before other transforms and checks.
-All other column names referenced below are these that exist AFTER the renaming have been applied to the existing column names.
+All other field names referenced below are AFTER the renaming have been applied.

 * required_fields:
-An optional list of required column names that must have a value, beyond the standard columns names.
-If a source CSV does not have such a column or a row is missing a value for a required column, an error is reported.
+An optional list of required field names that must have a value, beyond the standard field names.
+If a source CSV/JSON does not have such a field or an entry is missing a value for a required field, an error is reported.

-For instance with this configuration an error will be reported if the columns "name" and "version" are missing or if any row does not have a value set for these columns:
+For instance with this configuration, an error will be reported if the fields "name" and "version" are missing, or if any entry does not have a value set for these fields:

     required_fields:
         - name
         - version

 * field_filters:
-An optional list of column names that should be kept in the transformed CSV.
-If this list is provided, all the columns from the source CSV that should be kept in the target CSV must be listed be even if they are standard or required columns.
-If this list is not provided, all source CSV columns are kept in the transformed target CSV.
+An optional list of fields that should be kept in the transformed file.
+If this list is provided, only the fields that are in the list will be kept.
+All others will be filtered out even if they are AboutCode Toolkit standard fields.
+If this list is not provided, all source fields are kept in the transformed target file.

-For instance with this configuration the target CSV will only contains the "name" and "version" columns and no other column:
+For instance with this configuration, the target file will only contains the "name" and "version" fields:

     field_filters:
         - name
         - version

 * exclude_fields:
-An optional list of field names that should be excluded in the transformed CSV/JSON.
-If this list is provided, all the fields from the source CSV/JSON that should be excluded in the target CSV/JSON must be listed.
-Excluding standard or required fields will cause an error.
-If this list is not provided, all source CSV/JSON fields are kept in the transformed target CSV/JSON.
+An optional list of field names that should be excluded in the transformed file.
+If this list is provided, all the fields from the source file that should be excluded in the target file must be listed.
+Excluding required fields will cause an error.
+If this list is not provided, all source fields are kept in the transformed target file.

-For instance with this configuration the target CSV/JSON will not contain the "type" and "temp" fields:
+For instance with this configuration, the target file will not contain the "type" and "temp" fields:

     exclude_fields: